Meticulous engineer with a strong artistic perspective

-Marshall has engineered for artists such as Oscar-nominated film composer Nicholas Britell, Grammy-nominated jazz musician Patrick Gleeson, R&B singer Vudajé, experimental composer Augur Duende, and electronic acts Ill Gates, Freq Nasty and the Fungineers.
-He is currently mix engineer and producer for Sennie Records in San Jose.
+Will has engineered for artists such as Oscar-nominated film composer Nicholas Britell, Grammy-nominated jazz musician Patrick Gleeson, jazz singer Ren Geisick, funk group the Anachronistics, R&B singer Vudajé and experimental composer Augur Duende.

-As an educator, Marshall taught MM301and DJ210 at Pyramind in San Francisco from 2015-2018, and is a well-known authority in the creative applications of music technology.
-He has written and directed several in-depth educational video series, taught numerous workshops, and accepts private students on a case-by-case-basis.
+As an educator, Will taught Mixing & Mastering at Pyramind in San Francisco from 2015-2018, is a course author at Soundfly.com, and is a well-known authority in the creative applications of music technology.
+He has written and directed several in-depth educational video series, taught numerous workshops, and accepts occasional private students.

 - check_circleVerified (Client)